herry13/nuri/README.md

 		  }
 		}

-    - Define the goal and global constraint of your system.
-For example, if you want both clients to have *apache* service running, then *goal* and *global* blocks will contain:

 		goal constraint {
+		  // apache on 'hpvm11' is running
 		  hpvm11.apache.running = true
+		  // apache on 'hpvm12' is running
 		  hpvm12.apache.running = true
 		}

-			global constraint {
+		global constraint {  // no global constraint
 		}

 2. Get current state of all nodes: